 - What Judges Look For (30 min):

-- Greg has been providing critiques and judging camera club competitions for nearly a decade now and has developed his own checklist of things he looks for in successful image.
-The checklist includes: Impact/”Wow Factor”, Lighting, Composition, Technical execution/Editing, and overall presentation and Adherence to the theme.
+- I have been providing critiques and judging camera club competitions for over a decade now and I have developed my own checklist of things I look for in successful image, including: Impact/”Wow Factor”, Lighting, Composition, Technical execution/Editing, and overall presentation and Adherence to the theme.

-- This presentation will discuss those checklist items and provide examples of the edits he performed on my own images to meet those criteria.
+- This presentation will discuss those checklist items and provide examples of the edits I perform on my own images to meet those criteria.